 It is critical to brush your teeth for two minutes twice a day.
 It is also important to floss once a day to remove food and bacteria between your teeth.
-If you find that brushing and flossing are difficult due to your Parkinson’s symptoms, we have created this Dental Worksheet with suggestions for modifying your oral care.
+If you find that brushing and flossing are difficult due to your Parkinson’s symptoms, we have created this Dental Worksheet (742 downloads) with suggestions for modifying your oral care.

 For Motor Control

 If rigidity limits your brushing ability and effectiveness, plan to brush your teeth around medication “on” times regardless of the time of day.
 Additionally, performing exercises selected for you by an occupational therapist can work to strengthen muscles and improve fine motor control used in tooth brushing.
 A good occupational therapist can also help you make simple modifications to your toothbrush and other tools for oral care to make them easier to use.

 Seek Simple Treatments